maxnowack/signaldb/docs/reactivity/other/index.md

 ### `isInScope(dependency: Dependency): boolean`

-The `isInScope` function is used for checking wether a SignalDB is in a reactive context.
+The `isInScope` function is used for checking wether a SignalDB is in a reactive scope.
 If SignalDB is not in a reactive context, reactivity will be automatically disabled to avoid memory leaks.
+That mean that if you are not in a reactive scope ([`find`](/collections/#find-selector-selector-t-options-options)/[findOne](/collections/#findone-selector-selector-t-options-options) called outside an `effect` function), you have to turn off reactivity manually by adding the `{ reactivity: false }` option to the [`find`](collections/#find-selector-selector-t-options-options)/[findOne](/collections/#findone-selector-selector-t-options-options) method (e.g. `<collection>.find({ … }, { reactive: false })`).
+If you're not doing this, SignalDB thinks setup reaactivity unnecessarily and is not able to cleanup this automatically later on.

 ```js
 isInScope() {